top of page

 8 July 2020

-The Royal Borough of Greenwich wrote to all emergency services for the first time to advise it was looking to implement 'modal filters' (LTNs) across West Greenwich and Lee Green.
-It asked for all feedback to be provided within less than two days.
+In July 2020, the Royal Borough of Greenwich notified all emergency services for the first time of its intention to introduce 'modal filters' (LTNs) in West Greenwich and Lee Green, requesting feedback within a tight timeframe of under two days.

 Read the FOI here